mykle1/MMM-EasyBack/README.md

 * No need to download YouTube video.
 You only need the ID from the YouTube url

-## Electron browser man hinder autostart of video media
+## Electron browser may hinder autostart of video media

 ### Do this